-This is a page to accompany a discussion of these large shouldered, burrowing rodents who are celebrated on February 2nd (and fretted over throughout the growing season by aspiring Northeastern gardeners).
+This is a page to accompany a discussion of these large-shouldered, burrowing rodents who are celebrated on February 2nd – and fretted over throughout the growing season by aspiring Northeastern gardeners.

-Hints: North American Cottontail Rabbits do not tunnel – unlike their European, North African, and Asian relatives.
+Hints about placing the various ‘guests:’ North American Cottontail Rabbits do not tunnel – unlike their European, North African, and Asian relatives.
 Therefore, the cottontail rabbit would tend to rest in the upper level of the burrow near one of the doorways.
 Red fox is probably just walking by, checking into the tunnel system.
 She is of course a carnivore who might eat some of these other animals if they weren’t safely hidden away inside the narrow rooms of the tunnel system.
 Red Fox will need to do a little remodeling (definitely widening the main entrance and tunnels) if she decides to return in the spring and use parts of this den as a home for her kits.

 Tracking and the Art of Seeing, 2nd. ed.
 Rezendes, Paul.
 New York: Collins Reference, 1999.

 ESF SUNY College of Environmental Science and Forestry article on woodchucks: https://www.esf.edu/aec/adks/mammals/woodchuck.htmCreatures-in-Woodchucks-Home-EB